ACES$ Alabama caregiver hugging a teen boy with developmental disabilities

 Group Facilitation

-Facilitators help students develop and grow their independent living skills by guiding student-centered activities, discussions, and simulations that are customized to the interests and skill level of participants.
-Students practice both individual focus and how to work with and as a group using soft and executive skills for more independent living or the workforce.
+Facilitators help participants develop and grow their independent living skills by guiding participant-centered activities, discussions, and simulations that are customized to the interests and skill level of participants.
+Participants practice both individual focus and how to work with and as a group using soft and executive skills for more independent living or the workforce.

 TSC Students laughing in the classroom